Matthew Scarlett: Post-retirement

 Following his retirement at the end of 2012, Scarlett joined the Western Bulldogs as a part-time development coach specialising in the development of defenders.
 He was joined on the coaching team by former teammates Cameron Mooney and Steven King, as well as being reunited with Brendan McCartney, who was an assistant coach for Geelong from 2000 to 2010.
 Scarlett additionally signed a deal to play in the Geelong Football League for South Barwon in 2013.

 In 2016, Scarlett joined the Geelong Cats as an assistant coach.
 He resigned from the role at the end of the 2021 season.

 In 2020 he was named in the St Joseph’s College team of champions, recognising the best VFL/AFL players to have attended the school.

+Scarlett joined the Melbourne Football Club as a part-time specialist coach in 2026, reuniting with former teammate and newly appointed coach, Steven King.